MSE News

 Going through the menopause?
-You'll be able to get your HRT prescriptions for less from 1 April - here's how
+You can now get your HRT prescriptions for less - here's how

 Many who are experiencing the menopause take medication known as hormone replacement therapy (HRT) each month to help with their symptoms.
 How much this costs depends on the medication taken and how frequently - but for some on a monthly prescription of two items, this could cost more than £200 a year.

-You'll be able to use the PPC for as many menopause prescription items as you need throughout the year and you can apply for the HRT 'season ticket' for as many years as needed.
+You can use the PPC for as many menopause prescription items as you need throughout the year and you can apply for the HRT 'season ticket' for as many years as needed.

 See our Cheap and free prescriptions guide to find out how you can save.
 Prescriptions remain free of charge for those residing in Northern Ireland, Scotland and Wales.